stephaneVercouillieBMID/slate/source/qes.html.md

 <a name="OpenIDQES"></a>
 ## 3.1.
 Checking itsme® Sign configuration

-To simplify implementations and increase flexibility, all needed key-value pairs about itsme® configuration can be retrieved from a JSON document, such as
+To simplify implementations and increase flexibility, the following key-value pairs about itsme® configuration can be retrieved from a JSON document:

 <ul>
   <li>the signature policies</li>
   <li>commitment types</li>
   <li>supported languages</li>
-  <li>...</li>
 </ul>

 The JSON document for itsme® Sign service may be retrieved from:

 Environment | URL
 :-------- | :--------
-**PRODUCTION** | <a href="https://belgianmobileid.github.io/slate/qesdiscovery" target="blank">https://belgianmobileid.github.io/slate/qesdiscovery</a>
+**PRODUCTION** | <a href="https://belgianmobileid.github.io/slate/qesdiscovery.json" target="blank">https://belgianmobileid.github.io/slate/qesdiscovery.json</a>

 ## 3.2.
 Starting a new User identification session

-First, you will forg a HTTPS POST request that MUST be sent to the itsme® User Identification Endpoint.
-The itsme® User Identification Endpoint can be retrieved from the [itsme® JSON document](#OpenIDQES), using the key <i>"user_identification"</i>.
+First, you will forge a HTTPS POST request that MUST be sent to the itsme® User Identification Endpoint, which is https://b2b.sixdots.be/qes-partners/1.0.0/user_identification.
+Please note we are using SSLMA as authentication method, as specified in [SSLMA Authentication](#SSLMA).

 Below you will find a number of mandatory and recommended parameters to integrate in the HTTPS POST query string:

-<code style=display:block;white-space:pre-wrap>POST /https://uatb2b.sixdots.be/qes-partners/1.0.0/user_identification HTTP/1.1
+<code style=display:block;white-space:pre-wrap>POST /https://b2b.sixdots.be/qes-partners/1.0.0/user_identification HTTP/1.1
 {
 	"partnerCode":"myClientID",
 	"serviceCode":"myServiceCode",